Bluegrass Lessons Course

 Essential Bluegrass Songs

-Bluegrass music emerged in the 1940s, drawing heavily from traditional music of immigrants from the British Isles (particularly Scotland, Ireland, and England).
+Bluegrass music emerged in the 1940s, drawing from traditional music of immigrants from the British Isles (particularly Scotland, Ireland, and England).
 It also incorporates elements of jazz and Blues guitar.
 Bluegrass is distinct with its use of stringed instruments, including the mandolin, banjo, fiddle, guitar, and double bass.
-As you work through the songs below some difficult and some easy guitar songs, you’ll definitely notice the influence from across genres in Bluegrass music.
+As you work through the songs below, some difficult and some easy guitar songs, you’ll definitely notice the influence from across cultures in Bluegrass music.

 Artist / Title / Progress